pdonias/jsq/README.md

 - The result is the value of the last evaluated statement
 - Each top-level property of the input object is also available globally (`foo` instead of `$.foo`)
 - You can omit `$` as the first character of the expression (`.foo` is treated as `$.foo`)
+- Use `--json` to get a raw JSON output